hslu-ige-laes/lora-devices-ttn/docs/sensors/netvox-R718N37.md

 ### Handler device information
 - The supplier Alliot sent us a pdf file with a default `AppEUI` and `AppKey`.
 The `DevEUI` is printed on a sticker on the devise.
-- **It's important to change the `AppEUI` and `AppKey` for security reasons**, see chapter below for detailed instructions...
+- **It's important to change the AppEUI and AppKey for security reasons**, see chapter below for detailed instructions...

 ### Change the default AppEUI and AppKey
-The seller Alliot provisioned the device with default AppEUI and AppKey.
+The seller Alliot provisioned the device with default `AppEUI` and `AppKey`.

-1. Add the sensor to your LoRaWAN platform using the DevEUI on the box or device label and the following App settings
+1. Add the sensor to your LoRaWAN platform using the `DevEUI` on the box or device label and the following App settings
-  - Activation mode: OTAA
-  - AppEUI: 70B3D57ED001148C
+  - AppEUI: `70B3D57ED001148C`
-  - AppKey: D9DE989A000F4D590AD6CABC0F98500C
+  - AppKey: `D9DE989A000F4D590AD6CABC0F98500C`

 2. Power on the sensor (insert batteries and hold the button until the LED lights up).
 Observe uplink messages coming from the sensor to your Network Server to confirm it is operating.